lclevy/canon_cr3/readme.md

 'craw' means 'compact raw'.
 The CR3 format also supports dual pixel pictures, sequence of images ("roll" created using Raw burst mode) and movie (CRM).

-Roll files (CSI_*.CR3) can contains up to 70 pictures (for M6 Mark II).
+Roll files (CSI_*.CR3) can contains up to 70 pictures (from M6 Mark II, G7X Mark II).
+Extracted pictures have encoding type 3, likely YCrCb format and 10 bits  (see https://github.com/LibRaw/LibRaw/blob/master/src/decoders/crx.cpp#L1710).
+Using Sony BSI sensor.

-Starting with 1DX Mark III, Canon is using another file format for 10 bits HDR pictures : HEIF, see https://github.com/lclevy/canon_cr3/blob/master/heif.md.
+Starting with 1DX Mark III, Canon is using an additional file format to store 10 bits HDR pictures : HEIF, see https://github.com/lclevy/canon_cr3/blob/master/heif.md.
 CR3 can also store HDR images (with HEVC), see HDR section below.